anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 1. Create account and login to the dashboard
 2. Create new project.
-3. Create variables: temperature and humidity.
+3. Create variables: power and energy.
 4. Create a parent node (e.g., Gateway Node) and pre-authorize it.
 5. Create a child node (e.g., Child Node 1).
-6. Goto parent node->child nodes->add a Child Node with(Child Node ID 1 + Child Node 2 and Alias(child1))
+6. Go to the parent node's 'Child Nodes' tab.
+Add 'Child Node 1' with alias 'child1'.
+7. Add 'Child Node 2' with alias 'child2'.

 > [!IMPORTANT]
 > Variable Identifier is essential; fill it accurately.